-If you are an M.Litt or PhD student, you should have submitted to your supervisor, by 6 December, a draft introduction to the thesis of approximately 4-10 pages.
+If you are a PhD student, you should submit to your supervisor, by Friday 2 December, a draft introduction to the thesis of approximately 4-10 pages.
 (See section above entitled 'Thesis introduction'.)
-If you are a PhD student, the proposal on the basis of which you were admitted to the programme may serve as a draft introduction, subject to the decision of the supervisor.
+The proposal on the basis of which you were admitted to the programme may serve as a draft introduction, subject to the decision of your supervisor(s).

 In lieu of this draft introduction, you may submit a draft application following the format set out for IRC postgraduate scholarships.
 Taking this option does not oblige you to submit an application to the IRC.
-Guidance for writing the IRC application will be provided in First Year research tutorials (HY662/HY832).
+Guidance for writing the IRC application will be provided in first year research tutorials (HY832).

 As soon as possible after consulting about the draft introduction, you and your supervisor(s) should agree a tentative list of chapter headings.
-Subsequent changes should also be agreed with the supervisor(s).
+Subsequent changes should also be agreed with your supervisor(s).
 Every draft chapter submitted to the supervisor(s) should be accompanied by a copy of the list of chapter headings and an updated bibliography.